 We have known about the side effects of supplemental (exogenous) Testosterone for decades.
 Once again, most of this knowledge comes from the field of athletics.
 According to the article in Time, there are 7.5 million American men taking exogenous Testosterone.
 Every single one of the bullet points below comes straight from the peer-reviewed scientific literature.
 I must, however, warn you that the studies on Testosterone are all over the place.
 Von Drehle writes that, “no matter what you think of testosterone therapy, some scientist somewhere has data to back you up….
 Trusting testosterone to relieve men of aging amounts to a massive science experiment.
 There is so little agreement about T therapy that doctors dispute even the most basic concepts… A treatment that is benign when used briefly might become toxic with long use.”
 Ah, the joys of EVIDENCE-BASED MEDICINE.

-- PROSTATE CANCER: Far more common than CANCER are symptoms of Prostate Inflammation --- the feeling like you constantly have to go pee even though your bladder is not even close to full.
+- PROSTATE CANCER: Far more common than CANCER are symptoms of Prostate Inflammation — the feeling like you constantly have to go pee even though your bladder is not even close to full.
 You dribble and then go back and do it again in 20 minutes.